In 1974, Derry Roughan and Joe O’Donovan form Roughan & O’Donovan Consulting Engineers (ROD).

 ROD is heavily involved in the Irish motorway programme, undertaking the design of motorway with a construction value of €2.36b.

-In November, ROD wins the Geoscience Ireland award for the Northern Spire Bridge at the 2018 Engineers Ireland Excellence Awards.
+ROD wins the Overseas Award for Northern Spire Bridge at the 2019 ACEI Excellence Awards.